Verizon pUDP Guide

-- International: Although there is some questionability to this - we do not believe this plan is eligible for TravelPass or use internationally.
+- International: Although there is some questionability to this - we do not believe this plan is eligible for TravelPass or use internationally - even in Canada/Mexico.

 - Mobile Hotspot Use: Hotspot devices (aka Jetpacks) as a line on an unlimited plan can hotspot unlimited data at full speed data - but that hotspot data is always network managed.

 - Hotspot Devices: Can be activated as a single line on unlimited or tiered data prepaid plans.

 - Overage Charges: There are no overage charges on prepaid plans.

 - Video Streaming: No video streaming subscriptions are provided with prepaid accounts.
 Video streaming is at 720p for Jetpacks.

 - Employee/Military Discounts: Prepaid accounts are not eligible for discounts.

 Verizon Prepaid plans are listed on Verizon's Prepaid Page.

 Of most interest to our audience, the pUDP Jetpack Plan is listed under the Jetpack/Tablet section mid way down the screen (don't get confused by their smartphone section at the top stating hotspot isn't included.).

 You can order it online, on the phone or in stores.